ImperialCollegeLondon/rcds_intro_cpp/Chapter01/README.md

 2. Check the content of this file with `cat`.

-3. Open again `gedit` in mode *background*, in such a way thet the terminal remains free for receiving commands while `gedit` is active.
+3. Open `gedit` in mode *background*, such that the terminal remains free for receiving commands while `gedit` remains active.
   ```bash
   ~$ gedit file1.txt &
   ```

 4. Delete `file1.txt`.

-At this point try to create a file for C++ code:
+At this point you can try to create a file for C++ code:
 1. Open the terminal and write
   ```bash
   ~$ gedit file.cc
   ```

-2. Write the folloing row
+2. Write the folloing line:
   ```c++
   #include <iostream>
   ```